 During this project, DPH will collect health and academic information about your child from doctors and other health care workers, and from the Georgia Department of Education.
 DPH will share a screened version of that information with Georgia Pathway members involved in the program for the purpose of tracking your child's language skills and making recommendations for continued progress.
 Your child's privacy is very important to us.
 The project team will follow strict rules to keep your child's information confidential.
 We will not disclose your child's name or identifying information except as may be required by law.

 Who should I call if I have questions?

-If you have questions about this project, please contact the Newborn Screening Program at 404-657-4143.
+If you have questions about this project, please contact Kelly A. Hermanns, Au.D., at 404-463-3476 or kelly.hermanns@dph.ga.gov.

 Voluntary participation